rest-for-physics/framework/doc/tutorials/How to generate Geant4 simulated data with restG4.md

 restG4 restG4.rml Cd109
 ~~~

-After, the proper execution of the *restG4* command we will find our results file, containning TRestGeant4Event data, inside the directory *REST_DATAPATH* we have defined in our system.
+After, the proper execution of the *restG4* command we will find our results file, containing TRestGeant4Event data, inside the directory *REST_DATAPATH* we have defined in our system.

 You can visualize the generated Geant4 events, that produced an energy deposit in the sensitive volume of the detector using the `REST_VIEWER_G4Event` script available when launching *restG4*, or print detailed event information using `REST_UTILS_PrintG4Event`.